 Keywords - Immediately after the abstract, 3-6 relevant keywords should be included using American spelling and avoid general and plural terms and multiple concepts.
 Notice: Readers increasingly use search engines to find literature using keywords; thus recognizable and searchable keywords should be provided to maximize the visibility of the article.

 - "Abstract" and following "keywords" should be placed at the top of "main document" after the "title".

 This section should clearly and briefly (up to 600 words) provide an adequate background with relevant references, avoiding a detailed literature survey or a summary of the results.
 The last paragraph should address the main objectives of the work.

 Materials and Methods

-This section should provide sufficient details to allow the work to be reproduced, with details of supplier (i.e., company’s name, city, country) and catalog number when appropriate.
+This section should provide sufficient details to allow the work to be reproduced, with details of the supplier (i.e., company’s name, city, country) and catalog number when appropriate.
 Methods already published should be indicated by a reference: only relevant modifications should be described.
-The company’s name, city and country of manufacturer of the major equipment should be given.
+The company’s name, city, and country of the manufacturer of the major equipment should be given.
 Unexpected hazards encountered during the experimental work should be noted.
 Any unusual hazards inherent in the use of chemicals, procedures or equipment in the investigation should be clearly identified.
 In cases where a study involves the use of live animals or human subjects, the author should include a statement that all experiments were performed in compliance with the relevant laws and institutional guidelines, and also state the institutional committee(s) that has approved the experiments.
 They should also include a statement that informed consent was obtained for any experimentation with human subjects.
 As BI follows ICMJE, please consider their Guideline for more information.